 - allergies (to insect bites, for example)

 - past injuries (including concussions, sprains, or fractures)

 - whether the child has ever passed out, felt dizzy, had chest pain, or had trouble breathing during exercise

 - any medications taken (including over-the-counter medications, herbal supplements, and prescription medications)

 During the physical part of the exam, the doctor will usually:

 - record height and weight

 - check the heart, lungs, abdomen, ears, nose, and throat

 - evaluate your child’s posture, joints, strength, and flexibility

 Although most of the exam will be the same for males and females, your provider may ask girls and boys different questions if they’ve started or already gone through puberty.
-They will also ask questions about use of drugs, alcohol, or dietary supplements, or weight-loss supplements, because these can affect a person’s health.
+They will also ask questions about the use of drugs, alcohol, or dietary supplements, or weight-loss supplements because these can affect a person’s health.
 At the end of the exam, the provider will either fill out and sign a form if everything checks out or, in some cases, recommend a follow-up exam, additional tests, or specific treatment for medical problems.